manubg32/iTechShop/02-domain-design.md

 - Communication between services will use REST or asynchronous events, depending on the user case
 - Domain logic should remain independent of infrastructure technologies
 - External systems such as databases, Kafka, and HTTP clients will be accessed through ports and adapters
+- Aggregates will enforce consistency within their respective boundaries
 - Historical business information must remain consistent even when related data changes in another context
+- Domain entities should not depend directly on infrastructure frameworks whenever possible

 The design will provide the foundation for implementating the microservices using Domain-Driven Design and Hexagonal Architecture

+# 11. Open Questions

+The following decisions will be addressed during the implementation:
+- Should a paid order be cancellable
+- How long can a PENDING order remain unpaid?
+- Should inventory be reserved before or after payment?
+- What should happen if payment succeeds but inventory reservation fails?
+- What should happen if inventory is reserved but payment fails?
+- How should failed Kafka messages be handled?
+- Should the shopping cart be persisted permanently?
+- Should payments eventually be represented by a dedicated Payment Service?
+- Which order events should be exposed as Kafka integration events?